AnnyaB/AnnyaB/README.md

-## 🐝 About Me
+🐝 About Me

-- 👋 Hi, you can call me AB
-- 👀 I try to shape ideas into facts.
+- Hi!
+I'm AB (she/her) – shaping ideas into tangible solutions.
-- 🌱 I’m currently building CNN from scratch, beginner in software development(swift,kotlin)
+- Exploring AI and Beyond: From cosmology to fashion, I’m driven to normalize AI with a visionary approach.
+- Building Blocks: Currently working on constructing a Convolutional Neural Network (CNN) from scratch and expanding my skills in software development with Swift and Kotlin.
-- 🦚 Consistently testing my knowledge of oops, data structures and algorithms considering time complexity efficiency
+- Algorithm Enthusiast: I consistently test and improve my knowledge in object-oriented programming, data structures, and algorithms, with a focus on time complexity and efficiency.
-- 📫 riyabasak639@gmail.com
-- 😄 she/her
-- ⚡ From Cosmology to Fashion, normalizing Artificial Intelligence with spectacular vision
-- 🪸 Development of games can be an incredible way of showcasing algorithmic understanding and gaining hands-on experience of implementing various data structures imo
-- 🪷 Consistently figuring out the drawbacks to produce an impeccable product

-## 🔨 Personal Workshops
+- Game Dev as a Learning Tool: Game development offers me a unique way to demonstrate my understanding of algorithms and apply data structures practically.

+⚡ Workshops and Projects

-- Cosmic Motions
+- Cosmic Motions: Exploring the universe through code
-- Vegan Clothing
+- Vegan Clothing: Innovating sustainable, AI-powered fashion
-- CNN from scratch
+- CNN from Scratch: Hands-on deep learning fundamentals
-- Personalised Algorithmic Fashion
+- Personalized Algorithmic Fashion: Merging AI and personal style

+📫 Contact

+- Email: riyabasak639@gmail.com